kristian/zbtk/README.md

 This tool encrypts and decrypts ZigBee packet contents.
 According to the [ZigBee Cluster Library specification][C], the payload of ZigBee Network Layer (NWK) Data frames may be encrypted using an AES-based encryption scheme.
 To perform encryption and decryption, a so-called Network Key is required.

-The security level of a ZigBee network determines how this Network Key is handled.
+The security level of a ZigBee network determines how this Network Key is determined.
 In some cases, a well-known key — one that is publicly available, shared, and never changing — is used for encryption and decryption.
 Alternatively, the key is exchanged dynamically between the ZigBee device, router, and network coordinator using a secure protocol.
 Multiple key exchange mechanisms exist.

-In the most basic form, the well-known ZigBee transport key (also known as the "Trust Center link key" or the "ZigBeeAlliance09" key) is used to establish a secure connection, after which a randomly generated or custom transport key replaces it for all further communication.
+In the most basic form, the well-known ZigBee transport key (also known as the "Trust Center link key" or the `ZigBeeAlliance09` key) is used to establish a secure connection, after which a randomly generated or custom transport key replaces it for all further communication.
 This ensures that only the initial key exchange relies on the well-known key.

 For an additional layer of security, a devices Install Code can be used to generate a Temporary Link Key, which replaces the well-known transport key during the initial key exchange.
 This method is discussed and demonstrated in the [Application Examples](#application-examples) section.